 for me it was around 9? but i mean, till this day i’m obviously still learning new words and get corrected on stuff i’ve apparently been pronouncing wrong 🙃

 9. If it’s broke, fix it!

 When you hit a wall with your learning, it’s time to embrace change.
-The more methods you can incorporate into the learning experience, the faster you will learn.
-Try everything: online learning sources, Podcasts, digital radio, films and TV, chatbots, listening to English music – the list goes on!
+The more methods you can incorporate into the learning experience, the faster you’ll learn.
+Try everything: online learning sources, podcasts, digital radio, films and TV, chatbots, listening to English music – the list goes on!

 10. Remember that your learning needs are individual

-Yes, you need a textbook, but you don’t have to stick to it religiously since the textbook structure may not provide the support and tools you need.
+Yes, you need a textbook, but you don’t have to stick to it religiously.
+The textbook structure simply will not provide all the tools and support you need.
 Textbooks take a one size fits all approach that can be used as a useful resource, but it’s important that you structure your learning around the things you need to know.

 11. And finally…stay positive!

 If you’re constantly telling yourself you’re no good and you can’t speak English then you really won’t improve.
 This is the learning process.
 It’s won’t happen overnight.